Anderson-Lai/ib-notes/hleconomics/economics.md

 however, whether this is **profit-maximization or loss-minimization** can **not** be determined without more information
 numerical amount of profit / loss-minimization can also not be found

+# Dec.
+17, 2024 - Perfect Competition

+to the **producer** of goods with perfect competition, demand is **completely elastic**

+any increase in the price you sell at, will lead to no sales
+a decrease in price leads to a loss in revenue / profit

+the firm is a **price-taker**

+**P = MR = AR**
+constant at all levels for perfect competition
+forms a **linear relationship**

+makes **two** decisions in the short-run:
+- whether to produce or shut down (based off profit)
+- if the firm does decide to produce, what quantity to produce?

+## Profit Maximization in the Short-Run
+firm will always try to maximize profit
+since firms can not change the price, firms rely on **setting a quantity** as the tool to measure total profit

+firm will use **marginal revenue and marginal cost rule**

+if MR > MC:
+    economic profit increases if output increases
+else if MR < MC:
+    economic profit decreases if output increases
+else:
+    economic profit decreases if output changes in either direction => profit is maximized

+### Steps to Maximize Profit
+- find where MR = MC
+- compare AR to AC to determine profit (or loss) per unit of output
+i.e. abnormal, normal, or negative profit
+- find total profit (or total loss) - profit = TR - TC

+### Abnormal Profit
+making more than the cost of the factors of production

+profit is distance between P (which is AR) and AC

+### Normal Profit
+P and AC intersect
+TR = TC

+in the long-run, all firms in perfect competition make a **normal profit**
+profits / losses in the short-run lead to entry and exits of firm, leading normal profit on average

+### Loss Minimization
+loss is between AC and P (which is AR)